nialloc/GameOfLife/README.md

 * An Ethereum smart contract written in Solidity which runs on the (Kovan) Ethereum blockchain

 ### p5js - client application
 There are just three files in the app: a very simple `index.html` to host the javascript application in [sketch.js](https://nialloc.github.io/GameOfLife/sketch.js) along with a simple `style.css` stylesheet.
 When started, the app requests the 32x32 grid from the blockchain (via the flask app).
-Nothing will happen until you press the ```start``` button.
-Once this is pressed the app will request a new step on a timed basis (about one per minute).
-This will continue until the _stop_ button is pressed.
+Every minute or so the app will trigger a 'step' in the smart contract.
 There are a couple of other buttons that will create a random selection on the screen, clear the screen, and add a few [gliders](https://en.wikipedia.org/wiki/Glider_(Conway%27s_Life)).
 You can also use the mouse to select/deselect individual cells.
+Press the `start new pattern` button to send your pattern to the smart contract.

 ### Python Flask google cloud function
 This started as a bog standard [Flask](https://flask.palletsprojects.com/en/1.1.x/) application, but I converted it into a google cloud function to avoid the hassle of having to host it somewhere.